PaNOSC-ViNYL/ase/doc/development/contribute.rst

   $ # do your thing ...
   $ svn diff > patch.txt

-Before you send the patch, run pylint on your code (see :ref:`pylint`).
+Before you send the patch, *please* read our :ref:`python_codingstandard` and learn how to use pep8.py and pylint:

+* :ref:`pep8py`
+* :ref:`pylint`

 One of the current committers will look at the patch and give you some feedback.
 Maybe the patch is fine and the committer will commit it to trunk.
 There could also be some more work to do like:

 * write more comments
-* follow our :ref:`python_codingstandard`
-* fix this docstring
+* fix docstrings
 * write a test
 * add some documentation